-The McCourt School of Public Policy offers programs of study leading to a Master of Public Policy (MPP) degree, a Master of International Development (MIDP) degree, a Master of Policy Management (MPM) degree or an Executive Master of Policy Leadership (EMPL) degree.
+The McCourt School of Public Policy offers programs of study leading to a Master of Public Policy (MPP) degree, a Master of International Development (MIDP) degree, a Master of Policy Management (MPM) degree, a Master of Science in Data Science for Public Policy or an Executive Master of Policy Leadership (EMPL) degree.

 A Master of Policy Management (MPM) degree equips policy leaders with essential management and analytic skills that allow them to meet policy management challenges.
 A degree for professionals with significant practical experience, the MPM hones and integrates their talents to enhance effectiveness in the policy world.
 The McCourt School provides committed policy professionals with the theoretical foundation and practical tools they need to make a difference.